-My general approach when talking about any topic that might be scary for a child is:
+My general approach when talking about any topic that might be scary for a child is to talk about

-- Talk about how likely (or unlikely) this thing is to happen.
+- How likely (or unlikely) this thing is to happen.

-- Explain to them how they would know this thing was happening.
+- How they would know this thing was happening.

-- Teach what they could do if it happened, in order to make things better.
+- What they could do if it happened.

-- Talk about what the grown-ups around them would do to make it better.
+- What the grown-ups would do to make it better.